-A summary of the experimental results for unidirectional and bidirectional flows is shown in Figure 4.
-The corresponding SFPE specification curves are shown in Figure 5.
-Compared to the SFPE calculations, the Zhang and Seyfried experiments have a higher occupant speed (measured free velocity of $1.55 \pm 1.05

-0.18 m/s) and a significantly higher measured specific flow (although the paper notes large specific flow variations for small changes in the experimental setup for densities greater the 2 pers/m2).
+A summary of the experimental results for unidirectional and bidirectional flows is shown in Figure 3.
+The corresponding SFPE specification curves are shown in Figure 4.
+Compared to the SFPE calculations, the Zhang and Seyfried experiments have a higher occupant speed (measured free velocity of $1.55 \pm 0.18 \text{ m/s}$) and a significantly higher measured specific flow (although the paper notes large specific flow variations for small changes in the experimental setup for densities greater than 2 pers/m2).

-Figure 3: Setup and snapshot of unidirectional flow experiment.
+Figure 2: Setup and snapshot of unidirectional flow experiment.
 The gray area in the sketch shows the location of measurement area (Ref.
-Zhang and Seyfried, 2012).
+Zhang and Seyfried, 2013).

-Figure 4: Comparison of the fundamental diagrams between uni- and bidirectional pedestrian flow (Ref.
-Zhang and Seyfried, 2012).
+Figure 3: Comparison of the fundamental diagrams between uni- and bidirectional pedestrian flow (Ref.
+Zhang and Seyfried, 2013).

-Figure 5: SFPE fundamental diagrams.
+Figure 4: SFPE fundamental diagrams.

-The Pathfinder model is shown in Figure 6.
-The Zhang and Seyfried paper does not provide the exact values of entrance and exit widths to the 3 m corridor, so the Pathfinder calculation assumed six cases where the entrance width varied from 2 to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 to 1 m (high density cases).
+The Pathfinder model is shown in Figure 5.
+This model is a subset of the experiments reported in Zhang, Klingsch, Schadschneider, and Seyfried (2011).
+The Pathfinder model uses a 3 m corridor.
+For six cases the entrance width varied from 2 to 3 m with the exit width held constant at 3 m (these are low density cases) followed by 10 cases where the entrance width was held constant at 3 m and the exit width varied from 3 to 1 m (high density cases).
 The red rectangles indicate the regions used to measure the speed-density results.
+To ensure steady-state results, 1000 people were used for each case.